conbojs/conbo/README.md

 Conbo.js enables JavaScript developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript or Java.

 Development of Conbo.js is currently focussed on its use in client side apps, including single page applications (SPA) and self-contained modules like widgets and media players, where it can be used stand-alone or as an AMD module.

-However, it can also be used with Node.js on the server (NPM installer coming soon).
+While Conbo.js offers a great base for server-side Node.js applications, and we've created a specific ServerApplication class for this purpose, this is not a core development focus at present.

 Brief History
 -------------